bhoward/focsipedia2/docs/fp/intro.md

 this reflects the fact that a function value in Scala is actually an object of a class implementing a particular **trait** (which is analogous to a Java interface).
 This function type may also be written `(Int, Int) => Int`, which you can think of as giving a picture of a typical use of the function: when applied to two `Int` arguments, it returns an `Int` result.
+More generally, the trait `Function2[A, B, C]` corresponds to the function type `(A, B) => C`.[^2]

+[^2]: There are similar traits named `Function0` through `Function22` for function objects with zero to twenty-two arguments.
+For historical reasons, it was assumed that you would never need more than 22 parameters.
+Currently, if you want a function with more parameters, the trait is named `FunctionXXL` :smile:.

 Because functions are just another kind of value, they may themselves be passed as arguments to functions, or returned as results; we will explore these **higher-order** functions later.

 Since expressions are evaluated according to the substitution model, where we do not have to worry about a variable changing its value between the time is was declared
 (**bound**) and used, we know several very useful facts about functions:
 * Functions in Scala are **pure**: the output only depends on the inputs, so calling a function twice with the same arguments will always produce the same result.
-Furthermore, we know that calling a function will not have any **side-effects**&mdash;that is, it will not cause the bindings of any other variables to change.[^2]
+Furthermore, we know that calling a function will not have any **side-effects**&mdash;that is, it will not cause the bindings of any other variables to change.[^3]
 If a program uses only pure functions, then the compiler is free to optimize code in various ways: it may rearrange when functions are called; it may combine multiple calls with the same arguments into one, or split a single call into several; and if it detects that the result of a function call is not needed, it may omit the call entirely.
 None of these optimizations are guaranteed to preserve program behavior if a function is not known to be pure, which is the case in most non-functional languages.
 * When an argument is passed to a function, the value (such as `6`) is bound to the parameter name (such as `width`) using the same mechanism as binding local variables in a block.